 - Monthly recurring fees will remain in force for the initial engagement period as specified in our engagement letter, ending at the end of the financial year.
 At the end of the initial engagement period, your service will automatically renew through to the end of the next financial year, unless otherwise agreed.
 We will confirm the applicable recurring fees no later than one month prior to the end of the engagement period, noting that we review our recurring fees annually.
 Invoices will be issued in advance on the 1st day of each month.

 - Payroll services are charged on a per employee per month basis.
 We monitor the number of employees we’re processing and if the number of employees has grown to exceed that included in the service you’ve signed up for, we will be in touch to amend your payroll service fee.
 We reserve the right to retrospectively charge for any increases in prior months.
-Any changes or additional charges will be agreed in advance.

 - Tax returns are billed (100%) on final preparation of the tax return, charged when we send you the final tax return for your (electronic) signing.